 Run each time a file changes

-Setup a lisk test node as described in https://github.com/LiskHQ/lisk#tests
+Setup a lisk test node as described in Preparing Node headline under the tests section of Lisk Framework README.

 npm run dev